skagra/gasteroids/README.md

 * There are many small tweaks such as rotating asteroids, UI fade-ins and camera shake.
 * Many aspects of the behaviour of the player ship, asteroids and saucers may be customized via difficulty-based presets.
 In addition  individual game play settings may be tweaked e.g. the rate of player ship acceleration, the frequency at which saucers spawn and the magnitude of gravitational pull.

 Find out [How to Play](docs/howtoplay.md), see the [Credits](docs/credits.md) where I've pulled in 3rd party graphics, fonts and sounds, and consult the [References](docs/references.md) I found useful during development.

+Should you be interested in further developing the game, or just fancy poking around under the hood there some information on the tooling you'll need together with build instructions [here](docs/building-and-tools).

 # Status

-The game is nearing feature completion with a first beta release being imminent.
+The game has reached feature completion and an initial beta is available for [download](https://github.com/skagra/gasteroids/releases/tag/1.0.0b1).

 # License